"None Of It Made Sense": Martin O'Malley's Long Year After Running For President

 “I couldn’t not try,” he says in a recent interview over two rounds of Guinness and plantain chips at a Cuban restaurant in Baltimore, the city where he launched his career.
 “But at the same time it was very frustrating,” he adds.
 “Really, really frustrating.”

-“Thank god I picked the right high office to have that experience.”
+“Thank God I picked the right high office to have that experience.”

 It was around this time four years ago that O’Malley, the former governor of Maryland, began erecting the “framework” for his presidential bid.
 And now, like then, he is filling his calendar with party work, helping candidates in special elections (two in Iowa, one in Delaware), and headlining local fundraisers and events (most recently, last weekend, in Iowa).
 And now, like then, he is toying with the idea of a campaign. (“As for the question of whether I might run for president again in 2020, I just might,” he told NBC News.)